benfrink11223/medicare-heart-failure-analysis/README.md

 ## Key Findings
 - New Jersey had the highest chargemaster ratio at 7.27, meaning hospitals billed over 7x what Medicare actually paid
-- Maryland was a outlier with a ratio near 1.0
+- Maryland was an outlier with a ratio near 1.0
 - High billing charges showed low correlation with high actual payments
 - Alaska and Hawaii had the highest actual payments, reflecting